 eHälsomyndigheten: About Digital COVID Certificate in other languages

-Please note that the negative test can be max 48 hour old when entering from a non-EEA* country, but from an EEA* country the test can be max 72 hours old.
+Negative test can be max 72 hour old when entering both from a non-EEA* country or an EEA* country.
 Foreigners crossing the border for work/frontier workers (between two EEA* countries) need to present this with a max one week old.
 Note however, that no negative test is required for frontier workers travelling from a Nordic country.

 There are, however, exemptions even to the test, vaccine or recovery requirement, one example being foreigners who live in Sweden according to the Swedish Population Registry, or who live in Sweden with a valid residence permit, residence right or residence status.